Nick Faldo: Achievements and legacy

 Faldo was named the PGA Tour Player of the Year in 1990 and the European Tour Player of the Year in 1989, 1990 and 1992, and has won 29 European Tour titles.
-While his professional tournament wins (40) pale in quantity to that of contemporaries Greg Norman, Seve Ballesteros, and Bernhard Langer, the prestige and stature of his successes are impressive, and he has more major victories than any of these players.

-Faldo's CV boasts (often multiple) successes in high-profile tour events such as the French Open, Irish Open, Spanish Open, the European PGA, the British Masters, the European Open, the Johnnie Walker Classic, and the Volvo Masters, as well as his Nissan Open, Doral Open, and Heritage successes in the US.
-These wins are not only supplemented by his six majors, but also by his wins in invitational events such as the Nedbank Million Dollar Challenge, the Johnnie Walker World Golf Championship, and the World Matchplay, as well as his team successes in the Dunhill Cup, the World Cup of Golf, and the Ryder Cup.

-For much of the early 1990s, Faldo was considered the best golfer in the world.
-He spent a total of 97 weeks altogether at the top of the Official World Golf Ranking, an achievement surpassed by only one other competitor, Greg Norman, during the decade of the 1990s.
-His total of six professional major tournament wins were more than any other player in the world from 1987 through 1996.
-(Nick Price was second with three major victories during this period; Seve Ballesteros won five majors from 1979 to 1988).
+He spent a total of 97 weeks at the top of the Official World Golf Ranking, surpassed by only Greg Norman during the 1990s.
 Faldo is one of the most successful Ryder Cup players ever, having won 25 points and having represented the European Team a record 11 times.
 He played a key role in making Europe competitive in the event.
 Having won 23 of his matches, lost 19, and halved 4, he also holds the European record for having played the most Ryder Cup matches.

+In 2000, Faldo was ranked 18th greatest golfer of all time by Golf Digest magazine.
+In a 2019 article on England's best golfers, Golf Monthly described Faldo as "arguably the greatest English player of all time".

 Former Walker Cup captain Peter McEvoy said of Faldo: "He is a leading contender to be Britain's finest ever sportsman in an individual sport.
 He is the gold standard from which the rest of modern British golf has to be judged."
 In 2003, PGA chief executive Sandy Jones said of Faldo's career: "His career achievements position him as Britain's best golfer of all time.
 But it is his dedication and commitment to the game which really sets him apart."

+Faldo's longtime caddie was Fanny Sunesson, who carried his bag on four of his six Major wins.